Ellen White vs. The Bible

 "And hast made us unto our God kings and priests: and we shall reign on the earth."
 Rev. 5:10; also Isa.
 32:1.

 Does it make any sense for the righteous to be ruling over some part of heaven?
-No, of course not!
-The Bible teaches that mankind was created to "have dominion" over "the earth" (Gen. 1:26-28), not heaven!
+No, because the Bible teaches that mankind was created to "have dominion" over "the earth" (Gen. 1:26-28), not heaven!

 Revelation: The saints are living on the earth when Satan is loosed

 At the end of the thousand years, when Satan is released for a season, the Bible clearly states that the righteous are living upon the earth at that time.
 Notice carefully in the text below that the righteous are living in "the beloved city."
-Remember, this city could not possibly be the New Jerusalem because it does not descend to earth until after the first earth passes away (see Rev. 21:1,2).
+Remember, this city could not possibly be the New Jerusalem because it does not descend to earth until after the first earth passes away, as a bride prepared to meet her husband (see Rev. 21:1,2).

 Daniel: God's Kingdom set up on earth!

-The prophet Daniel teaches that Christ's Millennial Kingdom is established upon the earth and is described by Daniel as a "mountain"
+The prophet Daniel teaches that Christ's Kingdom is established upon the earth and is described by Daniel as a "mountain" that occupies the earth:

-Daniel states that God will destroy the kindoms of this earth and "in those days" will establish a kingdom that fills "the whole earth"--not heaven--and would "stand for ever."
+Daniel states that God will destroy the kingdoms of this earth and "in those days" will establish a kingdom that fills "the whole earth"--not heaven--and would "stand for ever."
+Why would God establish a kingdom to fill the earth if the saints are up in heaven and the only person on earth is Satan?
+Is Satan the king of God's kingdom upon the earth for 1,000 years?
 Daniel says nothing about God's kingdom being "in heaven" or being absent from the earth for 1,000 years.
 Daniel says the kingdom will be established in the earth and that kingdom will rule for ever.

 Job: God to stand upon this earth